Are you a landlord or tenant? If so, it is vital to understand the role and function of the rental housing tribunal.

 In this guide, we will explore the function and workings of the rental housing tribunal (“the tribunal”).
 Questions addressed include the following:

 The Rental Housing Tribunal is a body appointed in terms of the Rental Housing Act 50 of 1999, to handle disputes between landlords and tenants (of residential property), by way of mediation and arbitration.
 The main goal of the tribunal is to resolve disputes between the parties without them going to court.
 In this way, the parties save time, money, and a great deal of aggravation.

-In terms of the Rental Housing Act 50 of 1999, a decision of the tribunal has the legal effect of a judgement of the magistrate’s court. this is crucial, as it means that the judgements of the tribunal can are enforceable like any court judgement.
-If a party fails to comply with the order, he may be fined or given a prison sentence!
+In terms of the Rental Housing Act 50 of 1999, a decision of the tribunal has the legal effect of a judgement of the magistrate’s court.
+This is crucial, as it means that the judgements of the tribunal are enforceable like any court judgement.
+If a party fails to comply with the order, he may be fined or given a prison sentence.

 The tribunal has the authority to deal with all “unfair practices” concerning leased premises.
 Unfair practices include the following:

 The tribunal can rule on most disputes between landlord and tenant, but not all.
 The tribunal cannot rule on a claim for the ejection of a tenant.
 Only a court of law can do so.

 The first stage of the process is called the mediation stage.
 An official of the tribunal (named the “mediator”) will attempt to get the parties to settle the dispute.
 The mediator acts as a sort of referee between the parties.
 However, he is not empowered to make a ruling.
 The parties themselves must agree to a proposed settlement.
 If the parties reach an agreement, it is made an order of the tribunal and has the legal effect of a magistrate’s court judgment.